graphile/worker/README.md

 SELECT graphile_worker.add_job('reminder', run_at := NOW() + INTERVAL '2 days');
 ```

+**NOTE:** If `graphile_worker.add_job` is inside a PostgreSQL function
+that will be executed by a user with limited privileges then the function
+must include the `SECURITY DEFINER` flag so that it runs
+with the same privileges as the more powerful user that defined it.

 ### Example: scheduling job from trigger

 This snippet creates a trigger function which adds a job to execute